prey/gdpr_rails/README.md

 ## About this project

-PolicyManager (Aka GDPR RAILS) was created with flexibility in mind to comply the requirements of GDPR ([General Data Protection Regulation](https://www.eugdpr.org/)).
+PolicyManager (Aka GDPR RAILS) was created with flexibility in mind to comply with the requirements of the GDPR ([General Data Protection Regulation](https://www.eugdpr.org/)).
 It's currently being developed at preyproject and will be battle-tested on [preyproject.com](https://preyproject.com) from May 25th.

 ### Main Features:

 #### Policy Rules
 + Configurable policy rules, supports activerecord validations for new or existing users
-+ Supports session-less consent policies which will be persisted once user signs in or signs up
++ Supports session-less consent policies which will become persistent once the user signs in or signs up
 + Versioning system for new policies
-+ Json endpoints to handle pending policies and portability logic in order to be implemented for client interfaces, ie: frontend apps like React, Vue, Backbone, you name it.
++ JSON endpoints to handle pending policies and portability logic in order to be implemented in *client only* interfaces, ie: frontend apps like React, Vue, Backbone, you name it.

 #### Portability
-Portability module let's you define export options, this will generate a navegable static site with all the data
+Portability module lets you define export options, that will generate a navigable static site with all the data you've defined in the **portability rules**
 + Seamless data export with configurable templates
-+ Configurable Mailer templates for progress & completion download
++ Configurable Mailer templates for progress & download completion
-+ Downloads images to local filesystem in order to comply GDPR requirements on accesibility of data.
++ Downloads images to the local filesystem in order to comply with GDPR requirements on data accessibility.
-+ Zip all the information and delivers it with a expirable download link
++ Zips all the information and delivers it with a expirable download link
 + ActiveJob to handle the process
-+ Behind the scenes uses a paperclip gem in which you can set up storages, like S3, Google
++ Behind the scenes uses the paperclip gem in which you can set up storages, like S3, Google

 #### Forgotability
-+ TBD, for now we simply delete all the data when user closes account.
-But this could be handled in the future like encription of emails or other sensible fields on database
++ TBD, for now we simply delete all the data when a user closes the account.
+This could be handled in the future with encryption like in emails or other kind of sensible fields on a database.

 ### Admin Panel
 ![ioj](./panel.jpg)